When you start writing your story, how long does it take you to come up with character names?

 Confused?
 Let me explain.

-Just use your pet’s name as the fictional character’s first name and your street’s name as your character’s last name.
+Try your pet’s name as the fictional character’s first name, and your street’s name as your character’s last name.

-5. Use a name translator
+4. Use a name translator

-6. Use an encyclopedia and your creative side
+5. Use an encyclopedia and your creative side

 No matter what genre it is, think about where your story takes place.
 Your setting can inspire names for your characters.
-(Like this idea?
-Click to tweet it).

-Think of those real places that inspire your off-world setting and think of the real people that make those places their home.
+Think of those real places that inspire your off-world setting, and then think of the real people that make those places their home.
 Research those places to get a feel of what your fictional culture could be.